WG9/10 Annual Meeting 2023 Agenda

 7:30 — 8:30 Breakfast & Sign-in

-8:30 — 8:45 Welcome & Introductions
+8:30 — 8:45 Welcome & Introductions Ferguson, Weinlein

 10:00 — 10:15 Morning Break

-10:15 — 11:30 [Panel 2] Unified Patent Court
+10:15 — 11:30 Panel 2 - Unified Patent Court Bremer, Metier, Rastemborski, Sterne, Wuttke*

 Under the soon-to-be-introduced Unified Patent Court (UPC) system with a current start date of June 1, 2023, a new patent jurisdiction will arise potentially spanning the whole of the European Union (EU).
-The advantages are obvious: more cost-efficient litigation with the chance of obtaining an EU-wide injunction.
-Nevertheless, as with all new laws and regulations (let alone courts), there will be significant uncertainty around the first pending proceedings and how they will be managed by the incipient UPC.
+The advantages are obvious - More cost-efficient litigation with the chance of obtaining an EU-wide injunction.
+Nevertheless, as with all new laws and regulations (let alone courts), there will be significant uncertainty around the first pending proceedings and how they will be managed by the UPC.
 To mitigate these uncertainties, judges and lawyers need not only consider a whole new set of provisions and rules but also the existing case law under the different current European patent law regimes to better understand how to interpret the new rules and resolve the disputes in an efficient, fair and equitable manner.
 The Framework for Analysis for the Efficient Resolution of Disputes before the Forthcoming European Unified Patent Court addresses these topics and will serve in this session as a vehicle for prompting dialogue with the WG 9/10 membership.

-11:30 — 1:00 Lunch
+11:30 — 12:30 Lunch

 2:30 — 2:45 Afternoon Break

-2:45 — 4:00 [Panel 4] Case Management of Patent Damages and Remedies Issues
+2:45 — 4:00 Panel 5 - Case Management of Patent Damages and Remedies Issues Hadzimehmedovic*, Jarosz, Levine, Mooney, Selwyn

 This panel will provide an update on its work on this topic and seek input from membership.
 Since Boston in June 2022, the drafting team has been updating its Commentary on Case Management of Patent Damages and Remedies Issues which is the second paper following The Sedona Conference’s original work, Commentary on Patent Reasonable Royalty Determinations.
 The current Commentary presents principles and best practices for addressing and managing patent damages and remedies issues as they arise in the various stages of litigation, including:

-• pretrial management of patent damages and remedies issues: fact discovery; expert discovery; and damages hearings
+• pretrial management of patent damages and remedies issues: fact discovery; expert discovery; and damages hearings;

 • trial management of patent damages and remedies issues: trial time allocation; bifurcation of liability and damages for discovery or trial; and jury instructions and jury verdict forms; and

-• posttrial management of patent damages and remedies issues: injunctions, ongoing royalties, and attorneys’ fees
+• posttrial management of patent damages and remedies issues: injunctions, ongoing royalties, and attorneys’ fees.

-Group 10 on Patent Litigation Best Practices submitted a set of proposed revisions to the USPTO Patent Subject Matter Eligibility Guidance issued on January 7, 2019.
+In October 2022, due to its collective effort, a subgroup of The Sedona Conference’s Working Group 10 on Patent Litigation Best Practices submitted a set of proposed revisions to the USPTO Patent Subject Matter Eligibility Guidance issued on January 7, 2019.
 These proposed revisions were specifically submitted in response to a request from the USPTO.
 This subgroup was formed of representatives of a variety of key stakeholders in the U.S. patent litigation system (acting in their personal capacities) and each of these individuals well understood the Sedona consensus, non-partisan spirit.
 Due to time constraints, however, this document did not benefit from the review of The Sedona Conference’s entire WG10 membership or the WG10 Steering Committee.
 This panel will describe the subgroup’s work, seek member feedback and engage in dialogue on whether a drafting team should be formed to proceed with a Commentary on this topic.

-5:30 — 7:00 Reception (guests invited)
+5:30 — 7:30 Reception (guests invited)

 Wednesday, May 17, 2023 (all times PDT)